davschne/git-without-fear/README.md

 If you treat branches as append-only logs, Git is very safe; you can't mess up any work that's already happened!

+Append-only means we only add new commits; we don't alter or remove existing commits.

 We can make new branches from existing branches:
 1. by copying the whole branch (`git branch` from `HEAD`)
 2. by copying part of the branch (`git branch` from an earlier commit)